seandstewart/bardly/pending/problems/troilus-and-cressida/11-player.md

 **PANDARUS**
 You have no judgment, niece: Helen
 herself swore th' other day, that Troilus, for
-a brown favour---for so 'tis, I must confess,---
+a brown favour--for so 'tis, I must confess,--
-not brown neither,---
+not brown neither,--

 **CRESSIDA**
 No, but brown.